Christophe31/screenutils/README.rst

 screenutils
 ===========

-screenutils is a set of classes that sould help handling gnu-screen windows.
+screenutils is a set of classes that should help handling gnu-screen windows.

 Feel free to report any modification you made, the whole code source is available under the terms of the GPLv2.